Hosea son of Beeri

 Hosea 7 portrays covenant breach as a whole-life disorder: Israel violates covenant loyalty in worship, politics, leadership, prayer, and international dependence.
 The Lord remains the covenant healer and redeemer, yet the people's pride and false crying show that they want benefits without returning to the covenant Lord.

-Hosea 7 clarifies the gospel need by showing that sinners do not merely need external rescue; they need God to expose, forgive, heal, and redirect the heart toward Himself.
+Hosea 7 clarifies the gospel need by showing that sinners do not merely need external rescue; they need God to expose, forgive, heal, and redirect the heart toward himself.
 The chapter's tragedy is that the Lord would redeem and heal, yet Israel lies, rebels, and cries for gifts instead of God.
 The gospel answers this condition through Christ, who bears remembered sin, reveals true covenant faithfulness, and grants the Spirit-enabled return that self-protective sinners do not produce on their own.

-Humble, truthful, Godward repentance that prizes the Lord above His gifts and trusts Him above every substitute refuge.
+Humble, truthful, Godward repentance that prizes the Lord above his gifts and trusts him above every substitute refuge.

 Focus Points